imgix/gatsby/README.md

 - I load image URLs on the server **and client** and I want to transform these into a format that is compatible with gatsby-image, **without** blur-up support 👉[url tranform function](#url-transform-function)

 ## GraphQL `imgixImage` API

+This feature can be best thought about as a part-replacement for gatsby-image-sharp, and allows imgix URLs to be used with gatsby-image through the Gatsby GraphQL API.
+This feature transforms imgix URLs into a format that is compatible with gatsby-image.
+This can generate either fluid or fixed images.
+With this feature you can either display images that already exist on imgix, or proxy other images through imgix.

+This feature supports many of the existing gatsby-image GraphQL that you know and love, and also supports most of the features of gatsby-image, such as blur-up and lazy loading.
+It also brings all of the great features of imgix, including the extensive image transformations and optimisations, as well as the excellent imgix CDN.

 ### Configuration

 This source must be configured in your `gatsby-config` file as follows: